knative/client/docs/cmd/kn_broker_create.md

 ### Options

 ```
+      --backoff-delay string     Based delay between retries
+      --backoff-policy string    Backoff policy for retries, either "linear" or "exponential"
       --class string             Broker class like 'MTChannelBasedBroker' or 'Kafka' (if available)
+      --dl-sink string           Reference to a sink for delivering events that can not be sent
   -h, --help                     help for create
   -n, --namespace string         Specify the namespace to operate in.
+      --retry int32              Number of retries before sending the event to a dead-letter sink
+      --retry-after-max string   Upper bound for a duration specified in an "Retry-After" header (experimental)
+      --timeout string           Timeout for a single request
 ```

 ### Options inherited from parent commands